 Influenced by croque-monsieur, Francesinha was first served at A Regaleria, a resturant in Porto, in 1953.

 Drenched in secret sauce, Francesinha is a beloved Portuguese food.
-It’s full of flavor and heart.
-You’ll struggle to finish it in one sitting!
+It’s full of flavor and heart, and you’ll struggle to finish it in one sitting!

 8 – Caldo Verde (Portuguese Traditional Green Soup)

 Today, caldo verde is commonly prepared for celebrations and holidays, but it can be found all year round.
-Portuguese love eating this delightful soup with a side of crusty white bread, and this belly-warming favorite is a food you definitely have to try.
+Portuguese love eating this soup with a side of crusty white bread, and this belly-warming favorite is a food you definitely have to try.

 9 – Grilled Sardines

-Grilled sardines are delicious in Portugal.
-Venture to restaurants by ports and fish markets, and you’ll be treated to tender seafood caught that very day.
+Grilled sardines are truly delicious in Portugal.
+Venture to local tascas or restaurants by ports and fish markets, and you’ll be treated to gloriously fresh and tender seafood caught that very day.

 I vividly remember wandering south of the Ponte Luis in Porto to the humble district of Gaia.
 There, I watched a chef grilling sardines straight off the boat.

-Portuguese chefs love to grill them wrapped in foil to seal in the flavor.
-Locals often won’t even strip the fish.
-They’ll eat the charred skin too.
+Portuguese chefs love to grill them wrapped in foil to seal in the flavor, and locals will often eat the fish with the charred skin too.

-All you need is a little seasoning and maybe a splash of lemon juice for a dish that will bring the Atlantic to your palate.
-Order with a side of boiled potatoes and some greens, you’ll be dining like a local.
+All you need is a little seasoning and a splash of lemon juice for a dish that will bring the Atlantic to your palate.
+Order with a side of boiled potatoes and some greens, and you’ll be dining like a local.

 10 – Mixed Fresh Seafood

 The elaborate, expensive regions of Portugal, naturally, get creative with seafood dishes.
-For poorer, local people, it’s very common to eat seafood with a little seasoning and a simple side of potatoes or vegetables.
+For local people, however, it’s very common to eat seafood with a little seasoning and a simple side of potatoes or vegetables.

 12 – Queijos (Portuguese Cheeses)